Category: Real Estate

 A single agent in real estate is a licensed professional who represents only one party—either the buyer or the seller—in a transaction.
 This exclusivity guarantees focused advocacy and loyalty, tailored to meet the unique needs of their client.
 The single agent serves as an intermediary, managing communication and negotiations while providing essential market observations and…

-• What Is Conformity in Real Estate
+What Is Rei in Real Estate

 What Is Conformity in Real Estate